hansenlabs/ProjectB/README.md

 sudo ./key2joy
 ```

 should do the job.
 Keep the terminal alive.
+Key2joy supports hotplugging, but Atomic Bomberman does not.

 ## Special functions